arturmpinho/Dusty-Lantern/testing.md

 #### User Goal
 * The homepage must be clear, intuitive and self-explanatory about the purpose of the website

-When the user enters the landing page, he/she is confrontated with a visually appealing website, with a minimalistic design, confortable and captivating colors, without overwhelming the user with tons of information.
+When the user enters the landing page, he/she is confronted with a visually appealing website, with a minimalistic design, comfortableand captivating colors, without overwhelming the user with tons of information.

 The landing page has a small intro text, describing its core intent and uses the ongoing auctions preview as the perfect explanatory tool of the website to the user.